nfroidure/knifecycle/README.md

       // the initializer will return a promise of the actual
       // service
       type: 'service',
-      // We don't want to read the config file everytime we
+      // We don't want to read the config file every time we
       // inject it so declaring it as a singleton
       singleton: true,
     },